 Get down with the locals at this salsa, merengue and bachata club in Cancun.
 Practice your steps, or just enjoy the live music that starts soon after midnight from Wednesday through to Saturday.

 If you have the time, take a charter plane to Isla Holbox, which is far quicker than the four-hour drive.
-This island paradise is home to thousands of birds, including flamingos, and it’s largely unspoilt white sands are amazing.
+This dazzling island paradise is home to thousands of birds, including flamingos, and it’s largely unspoilt white sands are amazing.

 The charming town of Valladolid is only a couple of hours from Cancun, and provides a window into small town life.
-Check out the colonial centre of town, take a dip in the cenote that is just a few blocks from the main square, and have a bite to eat before the drive back to your hotel.
+Check out the colonial center of town, take a dip in the cenote that is just a few blocks from the main square, and have a bite to eat before the drive back to your hotel.